nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Staff inputs details for the elderly they want to add to the system.
+1. Staff requests to add an elderly, entering the relevant details.
 1. ContactMate adds the new elderly and shows the updated list with the newly added elderly.

       Use case ends.